deltachat/chatmail/www/src/privacy.md

 ## 4. Transfer of Data

-Your personal data
+We do not retain any personal data but e-mail messages waiting to be delivered may contain personal data.
-will not be transferred to third parties for purposes other than those listed below:
+Any such residual personal data will not be transferred to third parties for purposes other than those listed below:

 a) you have given your express consent